elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/scripts-async-defer.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> When the browser loads HTML and comes across a &#8249;script&#8250;...&#8249;/script&#8250; tag, it cannot continue building the DOM.
-It must execute the script right now.
+It must execute the script straight away.
 The same happens for external scripts &#8249;script src="..."&#8250;&#8249;/script&#8250;: the browser must wait for the script to download, execute the downloaded script, and only then can it process the rest of the page.
     </div>
   </div>
 </details>